saniaserrao/methane-viz/README.md

 ## The Explorer App

-This repository contains Methara's **interactive methane intelligence explorer** — a map-based interface for investigating CH₄ anomalies and point-source plume detections across space and time.
+This repository contains Methara : **interactive methane intelligence explorer** — a map-based interface for investigating CH₄ anomalies and point-source plume detections across space and time.

 ### Data layers

-**CH₄ Anomaly Grid — Sentinel-5P / TROPOMI**
+**CH₄ Anomaly Grid : Sentinel-5P / TROPOMI**
 Annual composite anomaly maps (2019–2025) tessellated into H3 hexagonal cells.
 Each cell is coloured by mean CH₄ concentration deviation from background (ppb), surfacing regional hotspots that point sensors miss entirely.
 Scroll the year slider to watch emission patterns evolve.

-**Plume Detections — CarbonMapper**
+**Plume Detections : CarbonMapper**
 Individual emission events with georeferenced bounding polygons, false-colour SWIR plume imagery overlaid on the basemap, matched-filter absorption flux estimates, and IME cross-validated flux where available.
 Every detection links sector classification, platform provenance, wind conditions, and detection datetime.

 ### What you can do